Systems with large flexible server pools: Instability of "natural" load balancing: Fluid model

-Note that if the initial system state is in the vicinity of the equilibrium point (with $\rho < 1$), then there is no queueing in the system, and we can describe the system with just the variables $(\psi_{ij}(t))$.
+We define the \textit{equilibrium} (\textit{invariant}) point of the underloaded ($\rho< 1$) fluid model to be the state $\psi_{ij} = \psi^*_{ij}$ and $q_i = q=0$ for all $i \in\CI$, $j \in\CJ$.
+[All other components of the fluid model are also constant and uniquely defined by $(\psi^*_{ij})$ and $q$.]
+Clearly, $\psi _{ij}(t) \equiv \psi^*_{ij}$ and $q_i(t) \equiv q$ is indeed a stationary fluid model.
+Desirable system behavior would be to have $(\psi_{ij}(t)) \to(\psi ^*_{ij})$ as $t \to\infty$.
+Note that if the initial system state is in the vicinity of the equilibrium point (with $\rho< 1$), then there is no queueing in the system, and we can describe the system with just the variables $(\psi _{ij}(t))$.
 This will be true for at least some time (depending on $\rho$ and the initial distance to the equilibrium point), because the fluid model is Lipschitz.

-The following is a ``state space collapse'' result for the underloaded fluid model in the neighborhood of the equilibrium point. \begin{theorem} Let $\rho < 1$.
-There exists a sufficiently small $\epsilon > 0$, depending only on the system parameters, such that for all sufficiently small $\delta$ the following holds.
+The following is a ``state space collapse'' result for the underloaded fluid model in the neighborhood of the equilibrium point. \begin{theorem} Let $\rho< 1$.
+There exists a sufficiently small $\varepsilon> 0$, depending only on the system parameters, such that for all sufficiently small $\delta$ the following holds.
 There exist $T_1 = T_1(\delta)$ and $T_2 = T_2(\delta)$, $0 < T_1 < T_2$, such that if the initial system state $(\psi_{ij}(0))$ satisfies

-then for all $t \in [T_1, T_2]$ the system state satisfies
+then for all $t \in[T_1, T_2]$ the system state satisfies

-Moreover, $T_1 \downarrow 0$ and $T_2 \uparrow \infty$ as $\delta \downarrow 0$.
-The evolution of the system on $[T_1, T_2]$ is described by a linear ODE, specified below by \eqref{eqn:underload ODE matrix}. \end{theorem}
+Moreover, $T_1 \downarrow0$ and $T_2 \uparrow\infty$ as $\delta \downarrow0$.
+The evolution of the system on $[T_1, T_2]$ is described by a linear ODE, specified below by (\ref{eqnunderloadODEmatrix}). \end{theorem}

-If the fluid system is critically loaded ($\rho = 1$), it may have queues at equilibrium, and the equilibrium is non-unique.
-Namely, the definition of an equilibrium (invariant) point for $\rho=1$ is the same as for the underloaded system, except the condition on the queues becomes $q_i= q$ for some constant $q\ge 0$.
-In the next Theorem~\ref{thm:critical load, linear equation} we will only consider the case of positive queues ($q>0$) for the critically loaded fluid model.
+If the fluid system is critically loaded ($\rho= 1$), it may have queues at equilibrium, and the equilibrium is nonunique.
+Namely, the definition of an equilibrium (invariant) point for $\rho =1$ is the same as for the underloaded system, except the condition on the queues becomes $q_i= q$ for some constant $q\ge0$.
+In the next Theorem~\ref{thmcriticalload,linearequation} we will only consider the case of positive queues ($q>0$) for the critically loaded fluid model. \begin{theorem} Let $\rho= 1$, and consider an equilibrium point with $q>0$.
+There exists a sufficiently small $\varepsilon> 0$, depending only on the system parameters, such that for all sufficiently small $\delta> 0$ the following holds.
+There exist $T_1 = T_1(\delta)$ and $T_2 = T_2(\delta)$, $0 < T_1 < T_2$, such that if the initial system state satisfies